ilapia/thesis-pia/README.md

 * SmartSeaData prep: function used to recover final raster (can't be run directly, since the source data are too big to be uploaded on github )

+* dataprep: data preparation, to save the variables used in the models

 * functions: all functions implemented and used in the other files

 * models: fit of the 8 models reported in the thesis